 Researchers at the Department of Biotechnology and Genetic Engineering in Bangladesh found, Nypa fruticans wurmb showed significant anti-hyperglycemic activity on glucose.

 It is also confirmed that several mangrove species have medical values.
-Doctors Health Press published in October 2011 says, "researchers have discovered a potentially valuable health breakthrough about this mangrove palm.
+Doctors Health Press published in October 2011 says, "Researchers have discovered a potentially valuable health breakthrough about this mangrove palm.
 Traditionally, this tree is well-known by local practitioners who use it to treat for various health complaints.
 For their study, the research team investigated the anti-hyperglycemic and pain relieving potential of a leaf and stem extract of Nypa fruticans wurmb.
 The researchers also found that Nypa fruticans Wurmb showed significant anti-hyperglycemic activity on glucose.
 The researchers also determined that the mangrove palm also demonstrated significant pain-relieving activity."

 Mangrove has in addition to a number of benefits, capacity to mitigate Green House Gases (GHG) by representing a significant capacity in slowing global warming combined with international tree planting initiatives, in focus of discussions at the UN supported Rio+20 in June 2012.
 Green House Gases greatly affect the temperature of the Earth; without them, Earth's surface would average about 33°C colder than the present average of 14°C.